-One-third of Irish people believe that leprechauns exist, according to a survey conducted by Cooley Distillery, in 2011.
+One-third of Irish people believe that leprechauns exist, according to a survey conducted by Cooley Distillery in 2011.

-Over half of respondents said they believe that leprechauns existed in Ireland in the past.
+The survey also found that over half of respondents said they believe that leprechauns existed in Ireland in the past.

 The online survey was conducted ahead of the annual National Leprechaun Hunt in County Louth, in aid of Our Lady's Children’s Hospital Crumlin and local charities.

 The research concluded that due to the current downturn, and the scarcity of gold, many leprechauns were forced to emigrate.

 Leprechauns are small, smart and devious little characters, usually dressed from head to toe in green and with ginger hair and a ginger beard.
 They date back to Irish mythology and were described by many as “wee folk.”